 - Fine-needle aspirates of the affected area

-Once a positive diagnosis has been made, the next step is to evaluate how advanced the disease is so as to plan an appropriate treatment.
+Once the vet has made a positive diagnosis, the next step is to evaluate how advanced the disease is so as to plan an appropriate treatment.

 As mentioned above, because of the high mobility of the cells involved, this cancer can spread very easily.
-In fact, more than 80% of dogs show signs of metastasis by the time of diagnosis.
+In fact, in more than 80% of dogs, the cancer have already spread by the time of diagnosis.

 The conventional treatment of choice for lymphoma in dogs is chemotherapy.

-Recently, half-body irradiation is also being used to treat some cases of canine lymphoma.
+Recently, half-body irradiation is also available to treat some cases of canine lymphoma.

 Understandably, lymphoma in dogs is never curable with surgery due to its widespread (whole body) involvement.